mark-bradshaw/mrhorse/README.md

 ### Policies

 [MrHorse](https://github.com/mark-bradshaw/mrhorse) is useful for applying policies to routes in hapi.
+NOTE: this is currently setup for Hapi 7.
+Hapi 8 compatibility is coming.

 Policies can be used for authentication, authorization, reply modification and shaping, or logging.
 You may create policies such as `isLoggedIn`, `hasAccessToWidget`, `addTracking`, or `logForAnalytics`.
 Policies can be applied as either a pre-handler, before the request is processed, or a post-handler, after a reply has been created.

 ### Usage